Dada Harir Stepwell: Structure

 Built in sandstone in Solanki architectural style, the Dada Harir stepwell is five stories deep.

-It is octagonal (8-sided polygon) in plan at the top, built on intricately carved large number of pillars.
-Each floor is spacious enough to provide for people to congregate.
-It was dug deep to access ground water at that level, accounting for seasonal fluctuations in water level due to rainfall over the year.
-The air and light vents in the roofs at various floors and at the landing level are in the form of large openings.
+The well is designed in five levels, the east level being octagonal in shape.
+Each level is provided with finely sculptured pillars and volute capitals.
+The niches are full of finely sculptured stone work and parapets of kumbha or geometric friezes.
+The builder has also provided stone ledges for people to take rest.
+Each stair also contains a square domed kiosk with an overhanging chajja (cover of a roof).
+The pillars and platforms rise vertically one on top of the other.
+The steps are open to the sky, whereas the kutas (landings) are closed with stone slabs.
+The well shaft is circular.
+There are passage ways at all levels which connect the shaft to the octagonal space above the tank.
+The shaft wall is covered with geometric designs.
 From the first story level, three staircases lead to the bottom water level of the well, which is considered a unique feature.

 At the level of the ground, it is 190 feet long by forty wide.
 At the east end, from a domed canopy, a descent of eight steps leads to a covered gallery.
 A second flight of nine steps leads to another gallery, and a third of eight steps to the lowest gallery two or three foot above the level of the water.
 At each landing a corridor runs along the sides and leads to other galleries that cross the well at intervals.

 Built along an east–west axis, entrance is from the East, the two spiral staircases are in West, near the well.
-The structural system is typically Indian style with traditional trabeat with horizontal beams and lintels.
+The structural system is typically Indian style with traditional trabeate with horizontal beams and lintels.
 At the bottom of the well is a square stepped floor in the shape of a funnel extending to the lowest plane.
 This is chiseled into a circular well.
 Above the square floor, columns, beams, wall and arched openings spiral around; a feature that continues to the top.
 The top part of the well, however, is a vertical space open to the sky.
 The four corners of the square are strengthened with stone beams, set at 45 degrees angle.
 The motifs of flowers and graphics of Islamic architecture blend very well.
 The dominant carvings on the upper floors are of elephants (3 in in size, each of a different design).